Tech Made Simple

 1. Check your bulb base size and bulb shape

 Wattage is no longer the best way to determine which bulb will be a direct replacement for the bulb that just burned out.
+LED bulbs use a lot fewer watts than incandescents to produce the same level of light.
 Instead of watts, look for the number of lumens, the measure of how much light a bulb produces rather than how much energy it uses.
-You'll usually also see a watt equivalent, but to be sure, look for the lumens.
-Here's a cheat sheet for replacing incandescent bulbs:
+You'll usually also see a "watt equivalent" on the box of most LED bulbs to help guide you.

-• If you used to buy 60 watt bulbs, look for a bulb with 800 lumens.
+• If you're replacing a 60-watt bulb, look for a bulb with 800 lumens.

-• If you used to buy 40 watt bulbs, look for a bulb with 450 lumens.
+• If you're replacing a 40-watt bulb, look for a bulb with 450 lumens.

 3. Select the right color of white for your light bulb

 White light bulbs have a color cast.
-They can be the warm, yellow light of the traditional incandescent light bulb, the cool, blue light of daylight or somewhere in between.
-Manufacturers like to use terms like "soft" or "warm" or "daylight."
+They can be the warm, yellow light of the traditional incandescent light bulb, the cool, blue light of daylight, or somewhere in between.
+Manufacturers like to use terms like "soft," "warm," or "daylight."
 Unfortunately, these terms aren't standard across manufacturers.
 To determine the direct color replacement, you should look at the color temperature, which is measured in degrees Kelvin.
-Here's how
+Here's how:

 • 2700 - 2800K: Warm, yellow light